peterb12/A-Tour-Of-Haskell/Week5.md

 ### HOMEWORK 4: Any and All

-Write a function `myAny` which has the following type signature:
+Write a higher-order function `myAny` which has the following type signature:

 ```
 myAny :: (a -> Bool) -> [a] -> Bool